Chronic obstructive pulmonary disease, or COPD, is a progressive lung disease that affects your breathing and muscle function.

 What Causes COPD?

-Age and history of smoking are a common factor with most cases of COPD.
+Age and history of smoking are two of the most common factors with most cases of COPD.

 Let’s take a closer look.